yashyegare/yashyegare/README.md

 - 🔭 I’m currently studying at <a href="https://aissmsioit.org/" target="blank">AISSMS IOIT</a>

-- 🌱 I’m currently learning about Web development and Open Source.
+- 🌱 I’m currently learning about Web development and DevOps.

 - 📫 How to reach me **yash.yegare0810@gmail.com**